Real World Example

 await page.goto("https://github.com/guidepup/guidepup", {

-waitUntil: "domcontentloaded",
+waitUntil: "load",

 });

-// Wait for page to be ready and interact
+// Wait for page to be ready

 await expect(page.locator('header[role="banner"]')).toBeVisible();